 The Austrian Esoteriker and philosopher Rudolf Joseph Lorenz Steiner (1861-1925) founded anthroposophy.
-This spiritual world view combines various elements of German Idealism (Immanuel Kant), the Weltanschauung Johann Wolfgang Goethe, the Gnosis, Far Eastern teachings, as well as scientific knowledge of their time.
-The term Anthroposophie covers the areas of life pedagogy / special education (Waldorf school), medicine, agriculture (biodynamic agriculture), movement art, religion and finance.
-Anthroposophy strives to understand and recognize the world and man as "multidimensional beings" and claims to supplement the modern, prevalent "materialistic world-view" with a "spiritual view" of the supersensible.
+This spiritual worldview combines various elements of German idealism (Immanuel Kant), the worldview Johann Wolfgang Goethe, the Gnosis, Far Eastern teachings, and scientific knowledge of their time.
+The term anthroposophy encompasses the areas of education / curative education (Waldorf school), medicine, agriculture (biodynamic agriculture), movement art, religion and finance.
+Anthroposophy strives to understand and recognize the world and human beings as "multidimensional beings" and claims to supplement the modern, predominant "materialistic world view" with a "spiritual view" of the supersensible.

-This feeling came about just at a time when the mineral fertilization With nitrogen was first picked up and slowly but increasingly developed the mass production of food.
-The Biodynamic viticulture is (also) based on the ideas of Rudolf Steiner.
-See the topic complex also under Bio Austria (Umbrella organization of Austrian organic federations) and regarding the principles and the various ecological Production forms under Organic (organic) viticulture,
+This feeling was created at a time when mineral fertilization With nitrogen was first taken up and slowly but gradually the mass production of food developed.
+The Biodynamic viticulture is based (also) on the ideas of Rudolf Steiner.
+See also under the topic Bio Austria (Umbrella organization of Austrian organic associations) and regarding the principles and the different ecological Production forms under Organic (ecological) viticulture,